Apomorphine (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Dizziness or severe sleepiness
+- Dizziness, lightheadedness, or fainting, severe sleepiness

 If you notice these less serious side effects, talk with your doctor: